dm5xx/xxFlexController/README.md

 Buy from Thomann (EU, about 75€): https://www.thomann.de/intl/hercules_dj_control_starlight.htm

+### What else?
+You need more beautiful, useful an worth every cent ham radio hardware => Go to <a href="http://hamparts.shop" target=_blank>HAMPARTS.SHOP</a></br>
+There you can find some more stuff from us - we give something back to the community, so help us develop some cool ham radio parts!

 ### FAQ
 Q: Which controllers are supported?
 A: Only a Hercules DJ Control Starlight USB controller is supported so far.
+Since its damn cheap and reliable, why wasting my time with others... :P

 Q: Can you support controller xyz?
 A: Yes, i can, but you need to donate one to me!
-Since this software is GLP3 - just create a pull reqeust with a new controller.
+Since this software is GLP3 - just create a pull request with a new controller impolemented.
 I will add it to the project.

 Q: Can you please add function xyz?
 A: Yes, i can - if you cant, i wld add this function if the need and the time permits.

+Q: I need help....
+A: No problem, contact me, dm5xx, under the domain @gmx.de or take a look here: <a href="http://www.remoteswitch.de" target=_blank>www.remoteswitch.de</a>